datreeio/datree/examples/README.md

    * Click on the "**Compare & pull request**" button
    ![Screen Shot 2021-11-08 at 15 00 40](https://user-images.githubusercontent.com/1208902/142755492-57262458-87d1-4f3c-a9e7-00bf00d1313c.png)
     *Please note: the pull request is visible in the [origin repository](https://github.com/datreeio/datree)
-   * Write a title and a description using [this](https://github.com/datreeio/datree/blob/ada7baa263f7dee8b43c99bc50868bf6b90e0857/CONTRIBUTING.md#-commit-message-format) guide
+   * Write a title and a description using [this guide](https://github.com/datreeio/datree/blob/ada7baa263f7dee8b43c99bc50868bf6b90e0857/CONTRIBUTING.md#-commit-message-format)
-7. The team will review and approve the request or will ask for changes and clarifications.
+7. The team will review and approve the request or will ask for changes and clarifications
-   * Please visit the pull request page often and see if any changes were requested.
+   * Please visit the pull request page often and see if any changes were requested

 ## :ambulance: Support
-* If technical issues arise, support will be provided via our [Slack channel](https://bit.ly/3BHwCEG).
+* If technical issues arise, support will be provided via our [Slack channel](https://bit.ly/3BHwCEG)
-* If you find a bug, open an issue in [our project](https://github.com/datreeio/datree/issues) -- we’ll prioritize it and answer.
+* If you find a bug, open an issue in [our project](https://github.com/datreeio/datree/issues) -- we’ll prioritize it and answer